hummingbird-project/hummingbird-docs/Hummingbird.docc/HummingbirdLambda/HummingbirdLambda.md

 }
 ```

 The `Event` and `Output` types define your input and output objects.
 If you are using an `APIGateway` REST interface to invoke your Lambda then set these to `APIGateway.Request` and `APIGateway.Response` respectively.
 If you are using an `APIGateway` HTML interface then set these to `APIGateway.V2.Request` and `APIGateway.V2.Response`.
-The protocols ``HBAPIGatewayLambda`` and ``HBAPIGatewayV2Lambda`` set these up for you.
+The protocols ``APIGatewayLambda`` and ``APIGatewayV2Lambda`` set these up for you.

 If you are using any other `In`/`Out` types you will need to implement the `request(context:application:from:)` and `output(from:)` methods yourself.